 While you help them become more efficient, you will reap the benefits through reduced turnover and higher employee retention rates.

-An employee development plan is a process of improving your employee’s knowledge and competencies so that they can perform better in their existing position or even acquire new skills to perform efficiently in a similar or different role.
+The end goal: To perform better in one's existing position or acquire new skills to perform in a similar or different role.

 Here are some more benefits of an efficient employee development plan:

 Potential employees are more likely to apply to organizations that invest in their development.

 In fact, 59% of millennials say opportunities to learn and grow are "extremely important" when applying for a job.

 the development programs will make your employees feel more valued, thus motivating them to continue working at your organization:

 A whopping 94% of employees will stay longer at a company if it invests in their development.

 Data-driven employee development is the perfect baseline for smart career progression models.

 You'll be able to identify who's a fit for a promotion and help them along the way.
 You'll also give your people a perspective and develop them in a specific direction with precision.